Interaction Graphs: Exponentials: Interaction Graphs

-We moreover showed how, from any of these constructions, one can obtain a $\ast$-autonomous category \catmll{} with $\parr\not\cong\otimes$ and $1\not\cong\bot$, i.e. a non-degenerate denotational semantics for Multiplicative Linear Logic (MLL).
-However, as in all the versions of GoI dealing with additive connectives, our construction of additives does not define a categorical product.
+The formal sum is then used to define additive connectives.
+However, as in all the versions of \goi dealing with those connectives, our construction of additives does not define a categorical product.
 We solve this issue by introducing a notion of \emph{observational equivalence} within the model.
-We are then able to define a categorical product from our additive connectives when considering classes of observationally equivalent objects, thus obtaining a denotational semantics for Multiplicative Additive Linear Logic (MALL).
+We are then able to define a categorical product from our additive connectives when considering classes of observationally equivalent objects, thus obtaining a denotational semantics for Multiplicative Additive Linear Logic (\MALL).